Lower bounds for adiabatic quantum algorithms by quantum speed limits: Discussions

-{\bf {Comparison with prior works.\textemdash}} (i) A new class of quantum speed limits is presented in Refs.\ \cite{Kieu19a,Kieu19b} and applied to adiabatic searches.
-The lower bound on runtime is defined there as the minimum time it takes for the time-evolved state to be orthogonal to the initial state.
-This definition is, however, too restrictive \footnote{ The final state of most adiabatic quantum algorithms is never orthogonal to the initial state, even though the overlap between the two is typically very small. }. (ii) While the main result of Ref.\ \cite{Lychkovskiy18} is an inequality similar to Eq.\ (\ref{eq: lower bound on adiabatic runtime}), the present work makes several crucial advances.
-First, we provide a more systematic and rigorous method for estimating lower bounds.
-Second, we carefully address the applicability of Eq.\ (\ref{eq: lower bound on adiabatic runtime}).
-Specifically, we explicitly emphasize the importance of the asymptotic property (\ref{eq: final Hamiltonian of projector like condition}) and the irrelevance of schedule function $\lambda(t)$ in asymptotic analysis.
-Finally, more examples of adiabatic quantum algorithms are explored, as compared to only the adiabatic Grover algorithm is examined in Ref.\ \cite{Lychkovskiy18}. (iii) It is also worth noting that quantum speed limits and the formalism of shortcuts to adiabaticity \cite{Demirplak03,Demirplak05,Berry09,Chen10,Torrontegui13,Campo13,Jarzynski13,Odelin19} are combined in Ref.\ \cite{Suzuki20} to investigate the performance of adiabatic quantum computation.
+The performance of adiabatic quantum algorithms has been extensively investigated in a variety of settings.
+Among the existing research on this topic, three groups of studies that utilize quantum speed limits are particularly relevant to our current work. (i) A new class of quantum speed limits is presented in Refs.\ \cite{Kieu19a,Kieu19b} and applied to adiabatic searches.
+A lower bound on runtime is defined there as the minimum time it takes for the physical state to be orthogonal to the initial state.
+This definition is, however, too restrictive.~\footnote{ Indeed, the final state of most adiabatic quantum algorithms is never orthogonal to the initial state, even though the overlap between the two is typically very small. } Additionally, it is unclear whether the results obtained in Refs.\ \cite{Kieu19a,Kieu19b} are applicable beyond adiabatic searches.

+(ii) While the main result of Ref.\ \cite{Lychkovskiy18} is an inequality similar to Eq.\ (\ref{eq: lower bound on adiabatic runtime}), the present work makes several significant advances.
+Our method for estimating lower bounds is more systematic and rigorous, and we carefully clarified the applicability of Eq.\ (\ref{eq: lower bound on adiabatic runtime}).
+In particular, we highlighted the importance of the asymptotic property [Eq.\ (\ref{eq: final Hamiltonian of projector like condition})] and the irrelevance of the schedule function $\lambda(t)$ in asymptotic analysis.
+Furthermore, we explored a wider range of adiabatic quantum algorithms, including the adiabatic Grover algorithm examined in Ref.\ \cite{Lychkovskiy18} as well as several additional adiabatic algorithms.
+Notably, we obtained an analytical result on lower bounds for the adiabatic algorithm of Childs {et al.}~\cite{Childs02} for finding $k$-clique in random graphs, which is an algorithm with undetermined quantum speedup.

+(iii) It is also worth noting that quantum speed limits and the formalism of shortcuts to adiabaticity \cite{Demirplak03,Demirplak05,Berry09,Chen10,Torrontegui13,Campo13,Jarzynski13,Odelin19} are combined in Ref.\ \cite{Suzuki20} to investigate the performance of adiabatic quantum computation.
+However, the purpose and scope of Ref.\ \cite{Suzuki20} is significantly different from ours.